paweljm/roman-numeral-converter/README.md

 # roman-numeral-converter
-Roman numeral converter made as a project for FreeCodeCamp.
-Takes a number input up to 3999 and returns a string.
+Roman numeral converter takes a number input up to 3999 and returns a string.